61131/nginx-http-filter-data/README.md

 The RFC 2397 "data" URL scheme provides a means for the inclusion of small data items as "immediate" data, as if it had been included externally.
 This mechanism is widely used within applications that need to embed (small) media type data directly inline.

-The nginx-http-filter-data module provides a mechanism for presenting on-disk content in this RFC 2397 "data" URL scheme.
+This module provides a mechanism for presenting Nginx-delivered content in this RFC 2397 "data" URL scheme.

 ## Build